dgentry/mergeinator/README.md

 the duplicate projects from the source as well).

 ## Possible Improvements
-It's a little more work, though.
+It requires multiple passes.
 For directory trees that are only similar, but not identical, each pass may only merge one layer of directory hierarchy; so to fully merge and eliminate the source directory, you may have to run it as many times as the depth of your hierarchy.

-It's also not particularly well tested (either in real-world usage, where it has helped me clean up several longstanding near-duplicate directory trees) or in unit- or integration tests (there are two small unit tests).
+It's only slightly tested (either in real-world usage, where it has helped me clean up several longstanding near-duplicate directory trees) or in unit- or integration tests (there are two small unit tests).

 Maybe someday I'll put a Mac UI on it.